 The main reason this error occurs in Google Play Store is the most obvious one.
 You need a stable internet connection to download, update, or even browser apps on Google Play Store.
 Whether that’s a Wi-Fi network or cellular data, it depends on the settings you choose.

-Therefore, try disconnecting and connect again to Wi-Fi and try updating apps again.
+Therefore, try disconnecting and connecting again to Wi-Fi and try updating apps again.
 Restart your Android and the router, or forget the network and re-connect.

 2. Clear local data from Google Play Store